MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/system-requirements-channel-integration-framework-v2.md

 ---
-title: "System requirements of Dynamics 365 CIF v2.0 | Microsoft Docs"
+title: "System requirements for Channel Integration Framework v2.0 | Microsoft Docs"
-description: "Learn about the system requirements of Dynamics 365 Channel Integration Framework (CIF) v2.0 and how to get started using it."
+description: "Learn about the system requirements for Dynamics 365 Channel Integration Framework v2.0 and how to get started using it."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi